-Irish quotes includes a collection of funny sayings from the likes of Oscar Wilde, George Bernard Shaw and others.
+Irish quotes include a collection of funny sayings from the likes of Oscar Wilde, George Bernard Shaw, and others.
 Words of wisdom to brighten up your Irish days.

 The Best Irish Sayings

 The most important things to do in the world are to get something to eat, something to drink and somebody to love you.

 One drink is too many for me and a thousand not enough.

 There is no such thing as bad publicity except your own obituary.

 I have a total irreverence for anything connected with society except that which makes the roads safer, the beer stronger, the food cheaper and the old men and old women warmer in the winter and happier in the summer.